WrocTypeScript/talks/.github/ISSUE_TEMPLATE/TALK_PROPOSAL.md

 ### A few words about yourself

+<-- That's what we're going to use on social media, and to introduce you during the event. -->

+### How can we find you on social media?

 ### Would you be willing to have a Q/A session after the talk?

-### How can we find you on social media?
+### Do you mind if we record the event?

 ### Is there anything we can help you with?